 ocproxy as a way to avoid these security issues.

-It is a SOCK5 proxy that would be used instead of the tunnel interface for OpenConnect.
+ocproxy is a SOCK5 proxy and would not use a tunnel interface for OpenConnect.

-This would work with many tools including web browser, SSH and anything else that supports SOCKS proxy.
+This would work with most tools including web browser, SSH and anything else that supports SOCKS proxy.

 This covers most tools used over a VPN.